agaldran/torchvision_paired_transforms/README.md

  Please see the notebooks `paired_transforms_pytorch0.3.ipynb` and `paired_transforms_pytorch0.4.ipynb` for an example of how the original implementation was modified, and `paired_transforms_examples_pytorch0.3.ipynb`, `paired_transforms_examples_pytorch0.4.ipynb` for examples of all the transforms that were modified.
+I am also including an example of how to build a `PyTorch` dataset and dataloader using paired transforms.
  Below you can find a visual example.

 ---------------------------------------